Dubai Ruler calls out 3 managers for 'closed-door' policy, blocking public access

 "Over the course of 30 years of government development, we have established a culture of open doors for the people," Sheikh Mohammed said in his post on X.

-When it comes to serving the people, Sheikh Mohammed has set and maintained high standards.
-Through the years, he has held officials accountable on public platforms.
+When it comes to public service, Sheikh Mohammed has set and maintained high standards.
+Through the years, he has openly held officials accountable.

-About five years ago, the Dubai Ruler publicly reprimanded an Emirates Post office branch over poor services, sharing on Twitter (now X) a photo of long queue.
-Back in 2016, he showed up unannounced at local government offices and found that certain managers and senior officials were not present during what was supposed to be work hours.
+About five years ago, the Dubai Ruler publicly reprimanded an Emirates Post office branch over poor services and shared a photo of long queues.
+Back in 2016, he showed up unannounced at local government offices and found that certain managers and senior officials were not present during work hours.

+On a broader scale, the UAE Government routinely ranks departments — from best to worst — in terms of providing services.
+In 2023, a director of a hospital was dismissed after the facility was ranked the worst service centre.

 Through the UAE Mystery Shopper app, residents can even help rate government services.
 Launched in 2020, this service allows people to evaluate their overall experience at government centres, including factors like employee attitude, waiting time, payment issues, and even parking management.